AdriftApp/adriftapp.github.io/wiki/start/install.md

 ## Webapp

-You can install as a PWA (progressive web app) [Modzilla Web Docs guide](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Installing)
+You can install as a PWA (progressive web app)\
+[Modzilla Web Docs guide](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/Installing)

+Available on iOS, Android, Windows, or any browser that supports PWA installation!

+After that view our browser how-to below.

+## HTML file

+Not supported at the moment, the current file size is 80MB.

+We are working on this feature.

+## Browser

+1. Launch Game
+2. Select version
+3. You're good to go!